Summary of Steps:

 - Consult a local attorney with knowledge of state/provincial regulations.
 If the CRE lawyer(s) in your core group isn't proficient in this area, ask if there is a colleague in their firm who could help, in-kind.

 - In the U.S., organizations need to apply with the IRS for exemption from taxation as a 501(c)6 entity.
-In Canada, organizations need to incorporate as a non-profit organization.
+In Canada and Mexico, organizations need to incorporate as a non-profit organization.

-- Statement of Purpose: The organization must demonstrate support for a written statement of purpose that is not in conflict with CREW Network's Mission Statement (CREW Network exists to transform the commercial real estate industry by advancing women globally) or the statement of purpose as set forth in the bylaws.
+- Statement of Purpose: The organization must demonstrate support for a written statement of purpose that is aligned with CREW Network's Mission Statement (CREW Network exists to transform the commercial real estate industry by advancing women globally).

 - Budget: The organization must have an established annual budget and be operating in accordance with such budget.
 The budget must include the following considerations:

-- Funding for a leader to represent your chapter at each of CREW Network's council of delegates meetings, which take place three times a year (each chapter is requested to have two delegates, only one is required to be in attendance).
+- Funding for a leader to attend each of CREW Network's council of delegates meetings, which take place three times a year (each chapter is requested to have two delegates, only one is required to be in attendance).

 - Chapter's event pricing should be profitable or break-even (at minimum)